anteq/eestec-web-workshops/md/2-motivation.md

 After some experience, a (software) engineer notices that most of his effort is spent not on actual coding, but on thinking how the code should be structured.

 ### Thesis 4
-Web developer career is an attractive one to pursue.
+Web developer's career is an attractive one to pursue.
 Note:
 Fotka jakiegoś developera na wakacjach